Tan Ah Kow waited a long time

 Relatives: Can I claim the body?

 Anatomy Dept: Sure.
 Here's the left upper limb.
 We're sorry it's not connected to the body.
-Oh, you may notice that some of the bones in the hand are missing, but the students are having this test next week and they need the specimen so that they can recognise this groove on this particular bone.
+Oh, you may notice that some of the bones in the hand are missing, but the students are having this test next week and they need the specimen so that they can recognise this groove on this particular bone. (of course, MCQ tests are stories for another day)

 waahlau...what is this?? open the webside..see dead people...scared the lan chiao off me leh...

-dont like that la...show some cheorbu picture...better if got singapore cheorbu trying to ride each other....shiok like that.
+ReplyDeletedont like that la...show some cheorbu picture...better if got singapore cheorbu trying to ride each other....shiok like that.

 ReplyDelete